JeffCX/shadow-force-audit-portfolio/README.md

 ## Auditing

 By taking a proactive approach to security, you can establish a strong foundation for your web3 project and ensure its long-term success.
-Shadow Force Auditing is a group of  a blockchain security researcher and smart contract auditor whose expertise has been tested in securing some of the largest web3 protocols, such as The Graph and the Optimism Layer 2 blockchain.
-Shadow Force Auditing is a group of  a respected security researcher lead by Jeff, a white-hat hacker in [Immunefi](https://immunefi.com/), as well as a senior auditor in [Sherlock](https://app.sherlock.xyz/audits/leaderboard), an auditing and DeFi insurance platform.
+Shadow Force Auditing is a group of  a blockchain security researchers and smart contract auditors whose expertise has been tested in securing some of the largest web3 protocols, such as The Graph and the Optimism Layer 2 blockchain.
+Shadow Force Auditing is a group of respected security researchers lead by Jeff, a white-hat hacker in [Immunefi](https://immunefi.com/), as well as a senior auditor in [Sherlock](https://app.sherlock.xyz/audits/leaderboard), an auditing and DeFi insurance platform.
 The auditing services use a bug bounty-based model, which means you only pay for bugs that are found, not the time it takes to find them.
 This approach incentivizes auditors to find as many bugs as possible, ensuring that the code is secure before it goes live.

 ## Introduction: